• Blog Content

 About Burns and This Blog

 Important Disclaimer: This blog represents my own opinions.
-The opinions expressed here are not those of my employer, their customers or the firm’s investors.
+The views expressed here are not those of my employer, their customers, or the firm’s investors.

-I use this blog to share my thoughts and opinions on various technologies as well as the role of being a Sales Engineer.
-The goal is that each posting can stand on its own.
-I also hope to not use this as a platform to vent about the experiences I’ve had in tech that weren’t positive.
-If it ever does sound like venting, do please let me know.
+I use this blog to share my thoughts on technology, systems, and the role of being a Sales Engineer.
+My goal is that each post can stand on its own.
+I also try not to use this space to vent about negative experiences in tech.
+If it ever starts to sound that way, please feel free to let me know.

 Recent Posts